MissMeriel/ROSbot_data_collection/docs/rosbot_usage.md

-# ROSbot Usage
+# ROSbot XL Usage

-## Running the ROSbot
+## Running the ROSbot XL

-To charge your ROSbot, follow the Husarion [charging instructions](https://husarion.com/manuals/rosbot/#charging-rosbot).
+To charge your ROSbot XL, follow the Husarion [charging instructions](https://husarion.com/manuals/rosbot-xl/#battery--charging).

 When you are ready to drive the ROSbot around, follow these steps.
 These directions assume that you are starting with your ROSbot turned off, charged, and nothing plugged in: